biswa2210/Simple-Quiz-Flutter-App/README.md

 This is a simple quiz flutter applicaton.
 Here are some questions.
 User has to select answers from multiple choices.
 There are total 6 questions.
 After attending the questions the score is shown.

-### For some reson the codebase od this application is not found.
+### For some reson the codebase of this application is not found.
 To know about this app watch the demo video.

-## SIMPLE QUIZ DEMO VIDEO: :point_right: <a href="">Click here to watch</a>
+## SIMPLE QUIZ DEMO VIDEO: :point_right: <a href="https://www.youtube.com/watch?v=-17PvO4ejNA&list=PL0lbDlMJ1h4hiexZec5cbgw8a3F8dE1HH&index=7">Click here to watch</a>

 ## FLUTTER PLAYLIST: :point_right: <a href="https://www.youtube.com/playlist?list=PL0lbDlMJ1h4hiexZec5cbgw8a3F8dE1HH">Click here to watch</a>